 Divorce Mediation and Alternative Dispute Resolution (ADR)

-Mediation/ADR is an opportunity to settle a case without going to trial.
-It is a flexible dispute resolution process in an attempt to come to a mutual agreement without involving the court.
+Mediation is an opportunity to settle a case without going to trial.
+It is an alternative dispute resolution process that is more flexible than bringing a divorce before a judge.
+It is an attempt to come to a mutual agreement without involving the court.
+Your divorce lawyer generally acts as your divorce mediation lawyer, representing your interests during mediation.

 WHAT IS A MEDIATOR?